 Green tea is a great ingredient to use in face masks and good for all skin types too, even combination skin!
+These homemade face mask recipes are easy to make, natural and of course more budget friendly than those from beauty brands.

 Here you will learn about the benefits of green tea face masks, along with a couple of simple facial recipes to add to your natural beauty care routine!
 Your complexion will be looking it's best in no time.